Get The Why and How of Auditing on Amazon

 If you place those unneeded documents in your audit file and do nothing with them, they may create potential legal issues.
 I can hear the attorney saying, “Mr. Hall, here is an invoice from your audit file that reflects fraud.”

 Again, does the work paper have a purpose?

-My suggestion for those in-limbo work papers: Place them in a “file 13” stack until you are completely done.
+My suggestion for those in limbo: Place them in a “file 13” stack until you are completely done.
 Then–once done–destroy them.
-I place these work papers in a recycle bin at the bottom of my work paper tree.
+I place these documents in a recycle bin at the bottom of my file.

 9. Complete forms.
 Blanks should not appear in completed forms (use N/A where necessary).